etcd-io/etcd/README.md

 ### Versioning

+#### Service Versioning

 etcd uses [semantic versioning][semver].
-New minor versions may add additional features to the API however.
+New minor versions may add additional features to the API.

 You can get the version of etcd by issuing a request to /version: